bbauska/UofM-AdvStyling/readme.md

 -   This is any device that has a minimum width of 768 pixels.
 Now typically, you would think of that instead as being between 420 and 768.
 Because the extra small has those smaller screen sizes.
-But for generality, you\'ll just say small is up to 768.
+But for generality, you&apos;ll just say small is up to 768.

 -   Most tablets fall into this category, but you also need to remember that from many desktop browsers, people open up smaller window